 So what's missing?

 Note that the mastery path is in no way complete.
-I definitely missed some skills and I’m sure the skill level groupings could use some fine-tuning.
-Also, I’m an architect so the skills correspond to Revit in general and Revit Architecture in particular.
-I don’t consider myself qualified to add skills for Revit MEP or Revit Structure.
-If you think I’m totally off the mark or missed something completely, leave a comment below.
-I plan to regularly revise this document.
+I missed some skills, and the skill-level groupings could use fine-tuning.
+Also, I'm an architect, so my skills correspond to Revit in general and Revit Architecture in particular.
+I don't consider myself qualified to add skills for Revit MEP or Revit Structure.
+If you think I'm totally off the mark or missed something completely, click here to send me a message.
+I will update the lists accordingly.